MIDTOWN BREWERY - Wellington

 257 Bloomfield Main Street 613-393-9292

 So!
-I love this place so much, I did a , Chef Elliot Reynolds and the Front of House and wicked (in a good way!) sommelier Laura Bortuski.
+I love this place so much, I did a cartoon of the owners, Chef Elliot Reynolds and the Front of House and wicked (in a good way!) sommelier Laura Bortuski.
 They took over the old CIBC building in Bloomfield, and completely gutted and renovated it and not only is it a gorgeous space, the food is excellent and it has become somewhat of a hub in Bloomfield - which, is appropriate as these two orignally headed up the well-loved HUB restaurant at Angeline's.
 During COVID, they pivoted and turned their restaurant into a great gourmet market.
 You can pick up delicious prepared meals to go.
 They also launched Judy's BBQ for the spring/summer and fall and make the BEST crispy chicken sandwiches!!
 The entire community was deflated when they closed The Hub, but equally elated when news broke of them openign up a new place.
 This is a must visit in PEC!!

 106 Bloomfield Main Street 613-393-1006